 Intervertebral disc dehydration

 Disc dehydration (desiccation) will produce ‘black discs’ on MRI.
 Disc desiccation simply means intervertebral disc have become dehydrated and aged.
-This will happen to us all to some degree, and is a typical part of aging.
+This will happen to us all to some degree, and is a typical part of ageing.
 When a disc becomes dehydrated it is very likely that there is at least one tear within the disc.
 The more injuries (wear and tear) to a disc, the more tears (fissures) will develop and the more disc dehydration will occur.
 Technically speaking, dehydrated discs represent a structural change within a disc, a ‘hard’ substance called fibrocartilage replaces our ‘spongy’ substance called glycosaminoglycans.

 Symptoms of disc dehydration